wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    </ul>

 <a name="EntFeatureJ"></a>
 J. Consul can be setup for <strong>Disaster Recovery (DR) from failure to an entire cloud Region</strong>.
 Consul has a mechanism called "<strong>WAN Federation</strong>" which distributes service metadata across regions to enable multi-region capability.
+Alternately, use

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1655690643/vault-multi-region-map-1298x728_yjgvcv.png"><img alt="Consul Multi-Region setup with 5 nodes each" width="1298" height="728" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1655690643/vault-multi-region-map-1298x728_yjgvcv.png"></a>